-Unless the Manager shall otherwise agree, as payment for a PNS of an ETF a Dealer or Designated Broker must deliver a Cash Subscription in an amount sufficient so that the cash and/or securities delivered is equal to the net asset value of the PNS of the ETF next determined following the receipt of the subscription order.
+Unless the Manager shall otherwise agree, as payment for a PNS of an ETF a Dealer or Designated Broker must deliver a Cash Subscription in the appropriate currency in an amount sufficient so that the cash and/or securities delivered is equal to the net asset value of the PNS of the ETF in that currency next determined following the receipt of the subscription order.
+Subscriptions for US\$ Shares of HQD can be made in either U.S. or Canadian dollars.